Last updated on January 27th, 2020 at 12:44 pm

-Of the 3 million-plus pages we served to readers in 2019, these 10 articles were viewed most often.
+Of 3 million-plus pages we served to readers in 2019, these were the 10 most popular articles on FloridaRambler.com

 No. 10 — Best Florida Keys Beaches